albar965/littlenavmap-manual/en/OPTIONS.md

 Here you can change the cache size in RAM and on disk.
 These caches are used to store the downloaded images tiles from the online maps like the _OpenStreetMap_, _OpenMapSurfer_  or _OpenTopoMap_.

-All image tiles expire after two weeks.
+All image tiles expire after two weeks and will be reloaded from the online services.

 Note that a reduction of size or erasing the disk cache is done in background and can take a while.

+The RAM cache has a minimum size of 100 MB and a maximum size of 2 GB.

+The disk cache has a minimum size of 500 MB and a maximum size of 8 GB.

 ### Flight Plan {#flight-plan}